microsoft/CsWinRT/README.md

 WinRT APIs are defined in `*.winmd` format, and C#/WinRT includes tooling that generates C# code that can be compiled into interop assemblies, similar to how [C++/WinRT](https://github.com/Microsoft/cppwinrt) generates headers for the C++ language projection.
 This means that neither the C# compiler nor the .NET Runtime require built-in knowledge of WinRT any longer.

+## Motivation

+[.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) is the focus for the .NET platform.
+It is an open-source, cross-platform runtime that can be used to build device, cloud, and IoT applications.
+Previous versions of .NET Framework and .NET Core have built-in knowledge of WinRT which is a Windows-specific technology.
+By lifting this projection support out of the compiler and runtime, we are supporting efforts to make .NET more efficient for .NET 5 onwards.

+[WinUI 3](https://github.com/Microsoft/microsoft-ui-xaml) is the effort to lift official native Microsoft UI controls and features out of the operating system, so app developers can use the latest controls and visuals on any in-market version of the OS.
+C#/WinRT is needed to support the changes required for lifting the XAML APIs out of Windows.UI.XAML and into Microsoft.UI.XAML.

+However, C#/WinRT is a general effort and is intended to support other scenarios and versions of the .NET runtime, compatible down to .NET Standard 2.0.

+## What's New

+See our [release notes](https://github.com/microsoft/CsWinRT/releases) for the most recent C#/WinRT releases and corresponding .NET SDK versions.
+C#/WinRT runtime and Windows SDK projection updates typically become available in an upcoming .NET SDK update, which follows a monthly release cadence.
+We also make updates to the C#/WinRT tool itself, which are shipped through the C#/WInRT NuGet package.
+Details on breaking changes and specific issues can be found in the releases notes.

+[C#/WinRT version 1.1.4](https://github.com/microsoft/CsWinRT/releases/tag/1.1.4.210316.1) is aligned with the [.NET April 2021 Update](https://github.com/dotnet/core/blob/main/release-notes/5.0/5.0.5/5.0.5.md) which includes bugfixes to the runtime and Windows SDK projections, as well as improvements to [C#/WinRT authoring support](https://github.com/microsoft/CsWinRT/blob/master/docs/authoring.md) which is currently in preview.

+## Using C#/WinRT

+Download the C#/WinRT NuGet package here: https://www.nuget.org/packages/Microsoft.Windows.CsWinRT/

+### Documentation

+- [Usage guide](docs/usage.md) - information on how to use the C#/WinRT package to generate a projection
+- [C#/WinRT NuGet properties](nuget/readme.md) - documentation on customizing C#/WinRT NuGet package properties
+- [Repository structure](docs/structure.md) - detailed breakdown of this repository
+- [COM Interop guide](docs/interop.md) - for recommendations on migrating from System.Runtime.InteropServices

+For additional documentation and walkthroughs, visit <http://aka.ms/cswinrt>.

-## C#/WinRT Architecture
+### C#/WinRT Architecture

 The C#/WinRT runtime assembly, `WinRT.Runtime.dll`, is required by all C#/WinRT assemblies.
-It provides an abstraction layer over the .NET runtime, supporting .NET 5.
+It provides an abstraction layer over the .NET runtime, supporting .NET 5+.
 The runtime assembly implements several features for all projected C#/WinRT types, including WinRT activation, marshaling logic, and [COM wrapper](https://docs.microsoft.com/dotnet/standard/native-interop/com-wrappers) lifetime management.

 ### Create and distribute an interop assembly

-Component authors need to build a C#/WinRT projection assembly for .NET5+ consumers.
+Component authors need to build a C#/WinRT interop assembly for .NET 5+ consumers.
 In the diagram below, the **cswinrt.exe** tool processes Windows Metadata (`*.winmd`) files in the "Contoso" namespace to create projection source files.
 These source files are then compiled into an interop projection assembly named `Contoso.projection.dll`.
-The projection assembly must be distributed along with the implementation assemblies (`Contoso.*.dll`) as a NuGet package.
+The interop assembly must be distributed along with the implementation assemblies (`Contoso.*.dll`) as a NuGet package.
+See [this walkthrough](https://docs.microsoft.com/windows/uwp/csharp-winrt/net-projection-from-cppwinrt-component) for details on how to generate a .NET 5+ projection using C#/WinRT.

 <img alt="Creating projection"
     src="docs/images/Diagram_CreateProjection.jpg"